Last Updated on June 1, 2021

 Phone: (505) 863-4131

-A small exhibit housed in just a few glass cases is dedicated to the Navajo Code Talkers at the Gallup Chamber of Commerce.
+A small exhibit in a few glass cases is dedicated to the Navajo Code Talkers at the Gallup Chamber of Commerce.
 From 1942 to 1945 Navajo Code Talkers served in all six Marine divisions stationed in the Pacific.
 The uniqueness of the Diné language proved indispensable to the U.S. in the Pacific War.

-Not only did the Japanese never crack the secret of the code, but in the three years of the their mission there was never a single instance of a message being misquoted or inaccurately deciphered amongst the Code Talkers.
+Not only did the Japanese never crack the secret of the code, but in the three years of the their mission there was never a single instance of a message being misquoted or inaccurately deciphered.
 The Navajo Code Talkers programme was only declassified by the military in 1968.

 Discover a Hidden Museum in Gallup